stewartcelani/autodesk-construction-cloud-backup/README.md

 ACCBackup is a C# console application built to backup all Autodesk Construction Cloud/BIM360 projects in your account via [Autodesk Platform Services (formerly Autodesk Forge)](https://aps.autodesk.com/).

 It can be run as a one-off or scheduled via a script.
 It was designed to fulfill a need that Veeam Backup didn't support.
-The only products on the market at the time were $6k AUD per year, took 15-20 hours to backup what ACCBackup does in 3 hours, and required each project to be manually configured as a separate task/job.
+The only products on the market at the time were $6k AUD per year, took 15-20 hours to backup what ACCBackup does in 3 hours (or ~30 minutes with v1.1.0's incremental backup for mostly unchanged data), and required each project to be manually configured as a separate task/job.

 By default, ACCBackup will backup all projects in your account.

 **Update 27/07/2025:**
 Since [initial release](https://github.com/stewartcelani/autodesk-construction-cloud-backup/releases) in May 2022 I've been using ACCBackup to run nightly backups of (now) 170~ projects @ 225 GB~ in 8 hours without issues.

+### New in v1.1.0: Incremental Backup

+ACCBackup now features **incremental backup** which can reduce backup times by up to 95% for unchanged files.
+Instead of re-downloading every file, ACCBackup intelligently:
+- Detects unchanged files by comparing metadata (FileId, VersionNumber, LastModifiedTime, StorageSize)
+- Copies unchanged files from the previous backup instead of downloading
+- Only downloads new or modified files from Autodesk

+**Performance improvements:** A 250GB backup that previously took 12 hours can now complete in ~30 minutes when most files are unchanged.

+**How it works:**
+- Automatically enabled when using `--backupstorotate` (even with value of 1)
+- Creates a `BackupManifest.json` in each backup for tracking file metadata
+- Verifies file integrity after copying from previous backup
+- Falls back to downloading if local copy verification fails

+To force a full download (bypass incremental backup), use the `--force-full-download` flag.

 ### Prerequities